 "I naturally take on a leader and mentor-ship type of role with my co-workers.
-In one instance, I had a new coworker who was having some troubles fitting in.
-I took her out for lunch and talked to her a bit about the workplace culture and semantics surrounding the various departments.
+In one instance, I had a new coworker who was having some trouble fitting in.
+I took her out for lunch and talked to her about the workplace culture and semantics surrounding the various departments.
 I wanted her to stay and enjoy her employment with us, so I took the responsibility of ensuring she was settling in well.
 I believe there are always opportunities for leadership - you have to keep your eyes open!"

 "Just last month I was asked to lead a shift when my superior officer was unexpectedly away.
 I took charge for two days, and the experience was quite positive.
 I believe the biggest success factor was that I tried to emulate his leadership style and did ask his help when I wasn't sure what to do.
 I feel this experience prepared me for a leadership role.
 I am excited to take on a team lead role again."

 "Having been in a leadership role for the past 20 years of my career, I try to show my actions as a leader at work, and outside of work as well."

 Again, the right thoughts are definitely there but I do recommend working on completing the thought or concept.

 "I have demonstrated leadership qualities for the past 20 years, as I make sure to act as a good example inside and outside of work."

 Was this answer helpful?